Skip to Main Content

 Examples of Activities:

-- Medical Education Interest Group
+Med-Peds Interest Group

 MEIG's mission is to encourage, empower, and support future medical educators and to provide opportunities to learn about and experience medical education as a profession.
-We have worked with the Center for Medical Education to establish and launch the longitudinal Medical Education Distinction at YSM that provides a structured pathway for medical students to pursue medical education opportunities, practice educating throughout their medical school careers, and strengthen applicable techniques for their future practice as educators.
+We have worked with the Center for Medical Education to establish and launch the longitudinal Medical Education Concentration at YSM that provides a structured pathway for medical students to pursue medical education opportunities, practice educating throughout their medical school careers, and strengthen applicable techniques for their future practice as educators.

 Examples of Activities:

 Medical Students for Choice is an international organization of medical students and residents dedicated to integrating equitable and accessible reproductive justice education into the curriculum and works to foster the next generation of reproductive healthcare providers.
-Yales chapter of MSFC is a safe community to advance these goals, while collaborating with local organizations and activists, to secure comprehensive reproductive and sexual health care for all.
+Yale's chapter of MSFC is a safe community to advance these goals, while collaborating with local organizations and activists, to secure comprehensive reproductive and sexual health care for all.
 MSFC is really special since it's a chapter of the MSFC international organization, so we're able to collaborate with MSFC chapters from other medical schools and try to enact action on a larger scale.
 We also collaborate frequently with Reproductive Health Equity Now (RHEN) at the School of Public Health and the If/When/How chapter at the Yale Law School.

 The Mindfulness in Medicine Interest Group aims to explore the integration of mindfulness into clinical practice, both for our patients and ourselves.
 The interest group will provide opportunities to learn about programs, such as Mindfulness-Based Stressed Reduction and Mindfulness-Based Cognitive Therapy, with first-hand experiential learning of the practices employed in these programs.
 We will delve into the clinical research on these therapies to raise awareness amongst providers.
 Additionally, we will discuss the difficulties and controversies of employing mindfulness-based practices, which are often adapted from different cultures and religious backgrounds, into a clinical setting.
 The Mindfulness in Medicine Interest Group will work to raise awareness amongst providers about evidence-based complementary treatments.

-- Music in Medicine (MIM )
+Music in Medicine

 Music in Medicine at the Yale School of Medicine was founded to build community amongst musicians and promote opportunities to share music.
 All are welcome!